wehlutyk/thesis/content/4-discussion.md

 #### A non-computational metaphor of cognition

 The enactive approach proposes a different foundational metaphor for the study of cognition.
-Indeed, Relevance Theory and Cultural Attraction Theory, along with our own experimental approach to their questions, mostly rely on a computational metaphor for the description of cognition: the mind is taken to be like a computer, that is an information-processing device which continuously receives stimuli, updates an internal representation of the world based on what it perceives, and acts based on its current representation and predictions given current stimuli.
+This contrasts with Relevance Theory and Cultural Attraction Theory, as well as our own experimental approach to its questions, who rely on a computational metaphor for the description of cognition: the mind is seen as a computer, that is an information-processing device which continuously receives stimuli, updates an internal representation of the world based on what it perceives, and acts based on its current representation and predictions.
 The human brain is our implementation of such an information-processing device.
-The approach we are interested in here is part of a range of approaches that question the utility of conceiving the mind as such an information-processing system, ^[These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
+The approach we are interested in here is part of a range of approaches that question the utility of seeing the mind as such an information-processing system, ^[These approaches are sometimes collectively termed the "E turn", in reference to the many titles starting with the letter "e" (in particular, enactive, embedded, embodied and extended approaches to cognition).
 ]
 and explore the extent to which parts of (or all) the metaphor can be relaxed or replaced by other paradigms [see @chemero_after_2008 for a review of the options available in the debate, and the fields corresponding to each choice].
-In this area, the enactive approach has the advantage of being extremely consistent in its rejection of the computational paradigm and of the idea that cognitive systems represent their environment, and is to our knowledge the only contender that has started developing a detailed non-computational approach to language itself.
+In this area, the Enactive approach has the advantage of being extremely consistent in its rejection of the computational paradigm and of the idea that cognitive systems represent their environment.
-As we will see, instead of a computational paradigm, the Enactive approach proposes to base cognition on the dynamical coupling of organisms with their environment and with each other.
+Instead, the Enactive approach proposes to base cognition on the dynamical coupling of organisms with their environment and with each other.
 Compared to Relevance Theory, it is located at the other end of the computational spectrum, and uses a simpler initial level of description.
 Nonetheless, it is concerned with questions common with RT: both aim to reach complete and plausible explanations of language and meaning.
 As @chemero_after_2008 argue however, these two types of approaches are not necessarily opposed, and could be usefully combined to form complementary explanations.
-Our goal here is to present the basic tenets of the enactive approach and show how, by starting with a different metaphor, it faces an orthogonal set of problems compared to RT.
+Our goal here is to present the basic tenets of the Enactive approach and show how, by starting with a different metaphor, it faces an orthogonal set of problems compared to RT.
-In particular, the notion of meaning it develops seems more endogenous than that of RT (among other things, by being non-representational, it does not face the hard problem of content), but is currently much more low-level and not yet usable to fully comprehend actual linguistic interactions.
+In particular, the notion of meaning it develops is more endogenous than that of RT (among other things, by being non-representational, it does not face the Hard Problem of Content), but is not yet usable to fully comprehend linguistic interactions.
 What the theory currently provides can be seen as the explanation of preliminary steps common to language and less structured interactions, eventually to grow into a full theory of linguistic interactions (or, in enactive terms, "enlanguaged" interactions).

 The first concrete articulation of this approach in cognitive science is usually attributed to @varela_embodied_1991 who develop a view of cognition based on Merleau-Ponty's phenomenology.
 They propose to look at mind, cognition and meaning as fundamentally embodied and situated processes in which self-organisation plays a central role.
-Of course, nobody basing themselves on the computational paradigm would deny that what they talk about is ultimately grounded in physical embodied things;
+Of course, nobody basing themselves on the computational paradigm would deny that their object of study is physical and embodied;
-however the specificity of the enactive approach (and of other non-representational approaches with it) is that its explanations draw deeply on the embodiedness and situatedness of the processes, in that they create notions of cognition and meaning defined in terms of the coupling of physical systems, rather than in terms of symbolic processing.
+however the Enactive approach, along with other non-representational approaches, proposes an explanation that draws deeply on the embodiedness and situatedness of the processes: it creates notions of cognition and meaning that are defined in terms of the coupling of physical systems, rather than in terms of symbolic processing.
 The initial formulation by @varela_embodied_1991 led to many developments.
-We present here the main theory going under the name "enactive approach", and do so in four important conceptual stages which we believe roughly (though drastically) summarise what has been developed by @torrance_search_2006, @thompson_mind_2007, @de_jaegher_participatory_2007, and @cuffari_participatory_2015.
+We present here the main theory going under the name "Enactive approach", and do so in four important conceptual stages which we believe roughly (though drastically) summarise what has been developed by @torrance_search_2006, @thompson_mind_2007, @de_jaegher_participatory_2007, and @cuffari_participatory_2015.
-While this will by no means do justice to the complete approach, we hope these stages will provide a clear-enough sketch of the dynamical and embodied account of cognition that the enactive approach develops and proposes to use instead of the computational metaphor of mind.
+While this will by no means do justice to the complete approach, we hope these stages will provide a clear-enough sketch of the dynamical account of cognition that the Enactive approach proposes.

 #### Stage 1: sensorimotor contingencies

 The first stage is a reconceptualisation of the way an organism perceives its environment.
-This conceptualisation, known as the sensorimotor approach to perception [and thoroughly developed for vision by @oregan_sensorimotor_2001], essentially takes perception to be an exploratory activity based on a continuous perception-action loop.
+This view, known as the sensorimotor approach to perception [@oregan_sensorimotor_2001], construes perception as an exploratory activity based on a continuous perception-action loop.
 By contrast, the default approach to perception is to construe it as an inference problem: through its senses, an organism receives information about the world and attempts to reconstruct an internal representation of it, which is challenging because the information is degraded in a number of ways.
-Instead, the sensorimotor approach construes perception as the exploration of the regularities in the way stimulations change when the organism moves around or acts on its environment (or on an object).
+Instead, the sensorimotor approach construes perception as the exploration of the regularities in the way stimulations change when the organism moves around or acts on its environment or on an object.
-Rather than inferring and internally representing the properties and shape of an object that is being perceived (for instance), the sensorimotor approach construes an organism as exploring the changes it generates in the sensory stimulations when moving, thus making perception and action two parts of a common loop.
+Under the sensorimotor account, an organism that is perceiving an object is not inferring and internally representing its properties, rather, it is exploring the changes it can generate in the sensory stimulations by moving around or interacting with the object.
+Perception and action are therefore two parts of a common perception-action loop.
 As @oregan_sensorimotor_2001 put it:
 "seeing constitutes the ability to actively modify sensory impressions in certain law-obeying ways."
 An extreme example of such actively perceived properties is the softness of a sponge, which is felt by prodding and squeezing it but not through static contact [@myin_account_2003].

-One of the strong motivations for this approach is that it provides an endogenous account of the feel of a perceptual modality (i.e. its perceptual consciousness), a longstanding problem in inferential approaches to perception.
+A strong motivation for this approach is that it provides an endogenous account of perceptual consciousness, that is, the feel of a perceptual modality.
+This has been a longstanding problem in inferential approaches to perception.
 According to the sensorimotor approach, seeing and hearing feel differently (i.e. one can easily differentiate visual from auditory consciousness) not because they are processed by different parts of the brain, but because of the specific regularities with which stimulations are deformed in each sensory modality when the organism moves.
 Turning our head, for instance, generates a certain change of stimulation in vision, and a different change in hearing.
 The way each modality sees its stimulation change with movement is referred to as its *sensorimotor contingencies*, and is directly tied to the type of perceptual consciousness the modality creates.

 An interesting confirmation of this approach is found is experiments using "Tactile Visual Substitution systems", where blind people are equipped with a device that reproduces on their skin (through an array of stimulators) the luminance patterns captured by a camera.
 The subjects are then tested on their ability to recognise objects using this cutaneous stimulation, and are only able to do so if they actively control the movements of the camera itself [@oregan_sensorimotor_2001, p.
 958].
-Furthermore, once they do control the camera, their sensations seem relatively close to actually seeing, because the sensorimotor contingencies are so similar: they begin to perceive objects as not on their skin but in front of them (in particular, they can be frightened by a zooming effect in the stimulations, which corresponds to an object approaching very fast), and the location of the stimulator array on the body becomes unimportant (subjects can easily transfer from stimulation on the back to on the forehead).
+Furthermore, once they do control the camera, their sensations seem relatively close to actually seeing: they begin to perceive objects as not on their skin but in front of them;
+they can be frightened by a zooming effect in the stimulations, corresponding to an object approaching very fast;
+the location of the stimulator array on the body becomes unimportant, as subjects can easily transfer from stimulation on the back to stimulations on the forehead.
+Under the sensorimotor account, these similarities with vision come from the fact that the Tactile Visual Substitution system creates sensorimotor contingencies that are very close to those of vision itself.
-Such experiments have contributed to showing that perception and action are two sides of the same dynamical interaction loop with the environment, and by generalising to other modalities, they suggest that sensorimotor contingencies provide an endogenous account of perceptual consciousness.
+Such experiments have contributed to show that perception and action are two sides of the same dynamical interaction loop with the environment.
+Generalised to other modalities, they comfort sensorimotor contingencies as an endogenous account of perceptual consciousness.

 #### Stage 2: sense-making

-The second stage extends this approach to life itself [here we follow @de_jaegher_participatory_2007; and @thompson_mind_2007].
+The second stage extends this approach to all of cognition.
-In a nutshell, it can be seen as taking the reconceptualisation operated by the sensorimotor approach, which goes from a notion of perceptual consciousness based on inference to a notion made of sensorimotor contingencies arising in perception-action loops, and applying it to meaning in cognition: instead of being seen as the result of an inferential process, meaning will be seen as a property (or a regularity) of the dynamical interaction of an organism with its environment.
+In a nutshell, it can be seen as taking the reconceptualisation operated by the sensorimotor approach, which goes from a notion of perceptual consciousness based on inference to a notion made of sensorimotor contingencies arising in perception-action loops, and applying it to meaning in cognition: instead of being seen as the result of an inferential process, meaning will be seen as a property of the dynamical interaction of an organism with its environment [@de_jaegher_participatory_2007;@thompson_mind_2007].

-Let us make this step more precise.
+Let us unpack this last statement.
-Inspired by the notion of autopoiesis developed by @maturana_autopoiesis_1980, the enactive approach considers a living organism as an *autonomous system*, that is a network of processes with the following properties:
+Inspired by the notion of autopoiesis developed by @maturana_autopoiesis_1980, the Enactive approach considers a living organism as an *autonomous system*, that is a network of processes that have the following properties:

 1. The system is self-produced and self-maintained.
-   As a consequence the processes depend on each other for continued operation, that is, every process in the network is conditioned on the activity of one or several other processes of the network (a property called *operational closure*).
+   The processes continually re-produce themselves as whole, and depend on each other for continued operation.
+   In particular, the network has *operational closure*: every process in the network is conditioned on the activity of one or several other processes of the network.
-   A second consequence is that the network of processes acquires an identity (defined by its operational closure).
+   The existence of this operational closure defines an identity for the network of processes.
 2. The system continually produces a boundary that distinguishes it from the environment (this need not be a physical boundary).
 3. The system actively regulates its interaction with the environment in order to maintain its identity.